On Bruhat-Tits theory over a higher dimensional base: Examples and Remarks

-We consider the question: how to build general concave functions from points in the apartment?
-It turns out that this can always be done in the case $A_{_n}$ (see \eqref{btremarque} and the remarks before it).
+We consider the question of how to construct general concave functions from points in the apartment.
+It turns out that this can always be done in the case $A_{n}$ (see Proposition~\ref{btremarque} and the remarks before it).
 Let $\Phi$ be an irreducible root system.
 Let

-For $(\alpha,\beta) \in \Phi^{\Sigma}$, we get functionals $ \psi_{(\alpha,\beta)}$ and $\psi_{\alpha}$ defined on $\{ f: \Phi \rightarrow \mathbb{R} \} \rightarrow \mathbb{R}$ by $ f \mapsto f(\alpha)+f(\beta)-f(\alpha+\beta)$ and $ f \mapsto f(\alpha)+f(-\alpha)$ respectively.
+For $(\alpha,\beta) \in \Phi^{\Sigma}$, we get functionals $ \psi_{(\alpha,\beta)}$ and $\psi_{\alpha}$ defined on $\{ f\colon \Phi \rightarrow \mathbb{R} \} \rightarrow \mathbb{R}$ by $ f \mapsto f(\alpha)+f(\beta)-f(\alpha+\beta)$ and $ f \mapsto f(\alpha)+f(-\alpha)$, respectively.

-Let $\mathcal{C}$ denote the space of concave functions $\{f:\Phi \rightarrow \mathbb{R} \}$.
+Let $\mathcal{C}$ denote the space of concave functions $\{f\colon\Phi \rightarrow \mathbb{R} \}$.
 It can be expressed as

-Being an intersection of half-spaces, it is a polyhedral cone and further since the intersection of the open half-spaces is non-empty, we see that $\mathcal{C}$ is of dimension $|\Phi|$.
+Being an intersection of half-spaces, it is a polyhedral cone, further since the intersection of the open half-spaces is non-empty, we see that $\mathcal{C}$ is of dimension $|\Phi|$.

-Let $\mathcal{C}_{_\Omega}$ denote the cone of concave functions defined by bounded regions $\Omega \subset \mathcal{A}_T$.
+Let $\mathcal{C}_{\Omega}$ denote the cone of concave functions defined by bounded regions $\Omega \subset \mathcal{A}_T$.